How do you remember our winter so far this year? Chilly and downright cold? Flowers and vegetables have been slow to grow? Only a few drops of rain?

 Here’s the thing –

-All of this information is added weekly to the Member Vault inside The Seriously Potted, along with pot design recipes, discounts on classes, and more!
+All of this information is added weekly to the Member Garden Library inside The Seriously Potted, along with pot design recipes, discounts on classes, and more!

 Click on the image below for more information.